attacksurge/.github/profile/README.md

 ## Our Story

-Born out of the desire to democratize security scanning, AttackSurge was created to break down the barriers that traditionally limit large-scale scanning operations.
-By leveraging cloud providers and open-source methodologies, we empower users to control their scanning infrastructure on their own terms.
-We’re a passionate community continuously learning, iterating, and sharing knowledge.
+Born out of the necessity to quickly scan millions of hosts and the desire to democratize security scanning, AttackSurge was created to dismantle the traditional hurdles of large-scale scanning by harnessing the power of cloud providers and open-source tools.
+Our mission is simple: give you full control over your scanning infrastructure, on your own terms.
+As a vibrant community, we’re constantly evolving—learning, refining, and sharing insights to stay ahead of emerging threats.

 ## What We Offer